 Warnings have been issued to several businesses in Denver, which have been found to host events where participants consume cannabis products without the proper Marijuana Hospitality Business License.
 Continued unlicensed operation may result in civil penalties and other enforcement activity by the City.

-Can Landlords be Held Liable for Unlicensed Marijuana Dispensaries in Colorado?
+Can Landlords Be Held Liable for Unlicensed Marijuana Dispensaries in Colorado?

 Certain other jurisdictions, such as New York City, have moved to enact policies that would penalize landlords for leasing commercial real estate to unlicensed sellers of marijuana or tobacco products.
 Landlords violating the law would be responsible for fines of up to $10,000 for each infraction.
 The State of Colorado has yet to enact such a policy, but there may be other potential pitfalls that landlords should be aware of.